Please ensure Javascript is enabled for purposes of website accessibility

 Through storytelling, we deepen the connections that find commonality through victories and hardships that the characters endure.

-Storytelling is at the core of what we do at Children’s Fairyland.
-We recently examined the intention behind storytelling and found that we needed to make progress in the areas of representation and diversity.
 The stories told in the park — puppet shows, theatre, performances, and story book boxes — need to reflect the community we serve.
 In order to accomplish that, we baked that commitment into our retooled mission and vision.
 To help us transform storytelling at Fairyland we made connections with local members in the community to create a holistic approach to inviting new stories into the park that are informed by culturally responsive pedagogies.

 Over the last two years we have built a team of Stories Committee volunteers consisting of professionals in early childhood education, children’s librarians, theatre directors, and our own Education and Community Engagement staff.
 Fairyland is fortunate to work with a diverse group of passionate community members who help with story selections presented in the Puppet and Children’s Theatres.
 The goal is to ensure all children feel included and welcome when they visit Fairyland by seeing and relating to the stories being told in the park.
 By doing so we hope to build a stronger learning community at Fairyland.